 Ghent is less touristy, crowded, and gives a more realistic look into a working, living Belgium city

-One thing a lot of people complain about when it comes to Bruges (especially if they visit during high tourist season) is how crowded and "touristy" it can be.
+One thing many people complain about when it comes to Bruges (especially if they visit during high tourist season) is how crowded and "touristy" it can be.
 Bruges is popular, and for good reason.
-A picture perfect, fairytale city won't go unnoticed for long.
+A picture-perfect, fairytale city won't go unnoticed for long.

-I've made a point to visit Bruges during shoulder season.
-I have always avoided summer.
-Because of this, I've had a great experience.
+I make a point to visit Bruges during shoulder season and always avoid summer.
+Because of this, my experiences have always been wonderful.

 Does it get crowded in the afternoon with all the day trippers?
 Of course!
-That's why I always do my main sightseeing in the most popular and crowded places in the morning and evening and explore the lessor known areas in the afternoon.
+That's why I do my main sightseeing in the most popular and crowded places in the morning and evening and explore the lesser-known areas in the afternoon.

-Those that prefer a "real" city compared to fairytale towns will prefer Ghent to Bruges.
+Those who prefer a "real" city compared to a fairytale town will prefer Ghent to Bruges.

 Ghent has one of the largest universities in Belgium and brings a lively student crowd.
 Once you leave the core of the "tourist zone" surrounding Saint Michael's Bridge, you'll notice an imperfect, slightly gritty city where people actually live and work.

 Some complain that Bruges is too perfect.
-That it almost feels like a Europe Disney World.
-Personally, I disagree, but I can see where that opinion comes from if you visit during a busy time and it's absolutely packed.
+That it almost feels like a Disney World version of Europe.
+Personally, I disagree.
+But I can see where that opinion comes from if you visit during a busy time and it's absolutely packed.

 Bruges is pristinely clean and most restaurants are focused on pleasing tourists versus locals.
 Ghent is the opposite.